MicrosoftEdge/MSEdgeExplainers/CSSGapDecorations/explainer.md

 * Extend CSS [column rule
   properties](https://drafts.csswg.org/css-multicol-1/#column-gaps-and-rules) to
-  apply to grid and flex in addition to multi-column containers.
+  apply to grid, flex, and masonry in addition to multi-column containers.
-* Introduce row-direction gap decorations on CSS grid and flex containers.
+* Introduce row-direction gap decorations on CSS grid, flex, and masonry containers.
 * Allow gap decorations to vary over a given container to handle cases such as alternating row separators.